2026 Contest Officials FAQ

 If an Area has four (4) assigned clubs or fewer in good standing, it may allow two (2) contestants from each club to compete in the Area contest.
 Should additional clubs charter or regain "good standing" status after December 3, 2025, and prior to the Area contest, two (2) contestants from each club are permitted to compete.

-What are the requirements for all Contest Officials?
+What are the requirements for all contest officials?

 -